-SDK calls bank’s backend API and not directly Dateio Platform API.
+SDK calls Bank BE API and not directly Dateio BE.
 This is for security and monitoring reasons, since bank mobile applications are usually using a token (e.g. JWT) linked to an individual client or other sensitive information.
 This token should not be exposed to a 3rd party, since it could be theoretically exploited to act on client behalf.
 Also Dateio and Bank need a common X‑client‑id to identify the client across API calls, cards linked to client, transactions, and cashback payout.
 Dateio is not able to extract this client id from token and it is not desirable to send this as plain id directly from mobile application.
 Last but not least with this solution bank can monitor and log requests, traffic and others program metrics.

 Where:

 client secret and bank id is provided upon request via secured channel.url URL that you will get from Dateio.
-Not stated for security reasons.realm = fo-uat for UAT environment, fo-prod for PROD environment.Then you can call Dateio Platform API.
+Not stated for security reasons.realm = fo-uat for UAT environment, fo-prod for PROD environment.Then you can call Dateio BE.
 You have to obtain a new token when the current one is expired.

-Make sure to reuse this token for all requests to the Dateio Platform API until it expires.
+Make sure to reuse this token for all requests to the Dateio BE until it expires.
 Request a new one only after the old token expires or is about to expire.
 Generating a new token for every request is not a desired use case and will lead to your backend being blocked.

 Before resending request to Dateio, following headers must be added: